Acupressure Points for Back Pain – Important Tips

 How to Apply Pressure:

-• Here, you will need the help of another person to apply pressure with the thumb to both points
+- Here, you will need the help of another person to apply pressure with the thumb to both points

-• Apply gentle pressure for up to two minutes at a time while you are lying face down
+- Apply gentle pressure for up to two minutes at a time while you are lying face down

-• Make sure to take deep breaths and slowly exhale
+- Make sure to take deep breaths and slowly exhale

-Acupressure Points on Palm for Back Pain
+Acupressure Points on the Palm for Back Pain:

-Acupressure Points for Back Pain During Pregnancy
+Acupressure Points for Back Pain During Pregnancy:

 By applying up to two minutes of pressure to the following point, you can find relief:

-• The second acupressure point is below the kneecap and is found by placing four finger widths below it—the spots on the outer side of your leg.
+- The second acupressure point is below the kneecap and is found by placing four finger widths below it—the spots on the outer side of your leg.

-Furthermore, if you have had risk factors related to blood clots, it is best to speak to your doctor first before receiving an acupressure treatment or massage.
+Furthermore, if you have risk factors related to blood clots, it is best to consult your doctor first before receiving an acupressure treatment or massage.

 So go ahead and try it.
 You have nothing to lose!